Parsl/parsl/docs/userguide/overview.rst

 implictly. ``Apps`` that have all their dependencies resolved are slated for execution in parallel.
 This allows Parsl to exploit all parallelism to fullest extent at the granularity expressed by the user.

-A simple for Map Reduce job is as simple as this :
+A MapReduce job can be as simple as this:

 .. code-block:: python